KatyRoffe/reading-notes/coders-computer.md

 # Text Editors
 Software used for writing and managing text, especially regarding websites.
-* Alternatively, an IDE (Integrated Development Environments) is a software suite to create a package that can consist of a text editor, a file manager, a compiler, and a debugger.
+* Alternatively, an IDE (Integrated Development Environments) is a software suite designed to create a package that can consist of a text editor, a file manager, a compiler, and a debugger.

 ## Beneficial Features
 ### Code Completion